Americans with Disabilities Act (ADA)

 - Reactivate the individual planning process, or determine that the plan as developed is appropriate.

-- CASD will conduct an informal hearing on the issue, and either change the individual plan or sustain the original decision.
+- CASD will conduct an informal hearing on the issue, and either changes the individual plan or sustains the original decision.

-- The final level of appeal will be the Senior Vice President of Academic Affairs of the University or a designee.
+- The final level of appeal will be the University Provost or a designee.
 This decision will be final.